 Laura is a successful business owner and property industry leader.
-Recently named Australia’s ‘Most Influential Woman in the Property Market', Laura is an advocate for improving the professionalism of the property management industry.
+As a current Board Director of the REIQ (Real Estate Insitute of Qld) and named Australia’s ‘Most Influential Woman in the Property Market 2020', Laura is an advocate for improving the professionalism of the property management industry.

 Her drive for constant improvement, practical application of cutting-edge ideas, and skills as a passionate communicator keeps Laura in high demand as a speaker and expert contributor in all forms of media.

 Since 2020, Laura’s engagement in Domestic and Family Violence awareness, and how the property industry can assist, has led her on an unexpected but passionate journey to make a difference in the lives of DFV survivors.

 With a seat at the DFV Ministerial Housing Roundtable and DFV Corporate and Community Roundtable, Laura provides the government with valuable insight into the private rental industry, and is working on several projects to connect the public housing sector with the private rental sector to assist DFV survivors find safe homes.

 With over 30 years’ experience in senior accounting and management roles with large multi-national companies, Simon boasts extensive experience in financial accounting, budgeting and forecast, and cost analysis.

 He brings an acute sense of financial acumen and insight to the Board and is passionate about ensuring the future strength and growth of the organisation to enable it to achieve its objectives to help survivors of DFV.